Guide

 Key differences:

-• Depreciation: Annual expense (appears on income statement)
+• Depreciation: Annual expense that appears on your income statement

-• Accumulated depreciation: Cumulative total (appears on balance sheet)
+• Accumulated depreciation: Cumulative total that appears on your balance sheet

 Is accumulated depreciation an asset or a liability?